 Grade Options (A-F), P/NP, Non-Credit.
 Degree Applicable Credit.
 Area of Emphasis.
+May be repeated two times with a grade of less than "C".

-IMMT 90A E & I HAZARDOUS LOCATIONS
+IMMT 90A: E & I HAZARDOUS LOCATIONS

-Lecture: .5 hour
+Unit: 0.50 Lecture: .5 hour

 Designed to give the student an understanding of hazardous locations commonly found in the field.
 Covered in this course are various classifications of hazardous locations, wiring methods permitted, se of seals and drains, wiring methods for Class I, Class II and Class II hazardous locations, and NEC requirements of installing explosion-proof fittings in specific hazardous locations.